 Freshwater Tank

-This is a storage tank that holds fresh water, allowing water to flow through your RVs plumbing system when you don’t have access to your city’s water supply.
+This storage tank holds fresh water, allowing water to flow through your RV’s plumbing system when you don’t have access to your city’s water supply.

 All three tanks are separate from each other and require proper maintenance to function efficiently.